magicalyak/ansible-tower/README.md

 # ansible-tower
 Ansible Tower in a Container.
 Run Ansible by Red Hat's Tower through a container and let your worries be a thing of yesterday!
-Note: this is still a work in progress
+Note: this is still a work in progress and the first run is going to take a while since it is rerunning the install at boot

 ## Usage
 ```